ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: output_function

-    Configures the function to generate on the specified channel(s).
+    Configures the method to generate on the specified channel(s).
-    When NIDCPOWER_VAL_DC_VOLTAGE is selected, the device generates the desired voltage level on the output as long as the  output current is below the current limit.
-You can use the following attributes to configure the channel when  NIDCPOWER_VAL_DC_VOLTAGE is selected:
+    When :py:data:`~nidcpower.OutputFunction.DC_VOLTAGE` is selected, the device generates the desired voltage level on the output as long as the  output current is below the current limit.
+You can use the following properties to configure the channel when  :py:data:`~nidcpower.OutputFunction.DC_VOLTAGE` is selected:
-    NIDCPOWER_ATTR_VOLTAGE_LEVEL
+    :py:data:`nidcpower.Session.voltage_level`
-    NIDCPOWER_ATTR_CURRENT_LIMIT
+    :py:data:`nidcpower.Session.current_limit`
-    NIDCPOWER_ATTR_CURRENT_LIMIT_HIGH
+    :py:data:`nidcpower.Session.current_limit_high`
-    NIDCPOWER_ATTR_CURRENT_LIMIT_LOW
+    :py:data:`nidcpower.Session.current_limit_low`
-    NIDCPOWER_ATTR_VOLTAGE_LEVEL_RANGE
+    :py:data:`nidcpower.Session.voltage_level_range`
-    NIDCPOWER_ATTR_CURRENT_LIMIT_RANGE
+    :py:data:`nidcpower.Session.current_limit_range`
-    When NIDCPOWER_VAL_DC_CURRENT is selected, the device generates the desired current level on the output as long as the  output voltage is below the voltage limit.
-You can use the following attributes to configure the channel when  NIDCPOWER_VAL_DC_CURRENT is selected:
+    When :py:data:`~nidcpower.OutputFunction.DC_CURRENT` is selected, the device generates the desired current level on the output as long as the  output voltage is below the voltage limit.
+You can use the following properties to configure the channel when  :py:data:`~nidcpower.OutputFunction.DC_CURRENT` is selected:
-    NIDCPOWER_ATTR_CURRENT_LEVEL
+    :py:data:`nidcpower.Session.current_level`
-    NIDCPOWER_ATTR_VOLTAGE_LIMIT
+    :py:data:`nidcpower.Session.voltage_limit`
-    NIDCPOWER_ATTR_VOLTAGE_LIMIT_HIGH
+    :py:data:`nidcpower.Session.voltage_limit_high`
-    NIDCPOWER_ATTR_VOLTAGE_LIMIT_LOW
+    :py:data:`nidcpower.Session.voltage_limit_low`
-    NIDCPOWER_ATTR_CURRENT_LEVEL_RANGE
+    :py:data:`nidcpower.Session.current_level_range`
-    NIDCPOWER_ATTR_VOLTAGE_LIMIT_RANGE
+    :py:data:`nidcpower.Session.voltage_limit_range`
-    Default Value: NIDCPOWER_VAL_DC_VOLTAGE
+    Default Value: :py:data:`~nidcpower.OutputFunction.DC_VOLTAGE`